 Dawn E. Holmes

 Sometimes all you need (or want!) are the basic facts.
-If that’s you, then look no further than Big Data in the “A Very Short Introduction” series.
-This book about data science offers readers a solid working knowledge of exactly what big data is (and what it isn’t), how it came to transform the worlds of business and technology, and how far experts expect it to advance next.
+If this sounds like you, then look no further than the “A Very Short Introduction” series on learning data science by Dawn E. Holmes.
+This book offers readers a solid working knowledge of what big data is (and what it isn’t).
+The book also covers how data science came to transform the worlds of business and technology.

 4. Big Data: Algorithms, Analytics, and Applications